Dwayne ‘The Rock’ Johnson Shares Pic Feeding Girlfriend Lauren Hashian While She Nurses Daughter Tiana

 The former WWE star then added that he has “so much respect to her and all mamas out there holding it down and running things” while adding that the family had just landed and he was helping to get “all my girl’s settled in.”

-Dwayne then added a number of humerous hashtags to the photo.
-He wrote, #EveryoneGetsFed and #DaddysGottaGoToWork before joking, #ChivalryIsToughOnTheKnees.
+Dwayne then added a number of humorous hashtags to the photo.
+He wrote, “#EveryoneGetsFed” and “#DaddysGottaGoToWork” before joking, “#ChivalryIsToughOnTheKnees.”

 The incredibly sweet Johnson family photo already has more than 4.2 million likes on the social media site since The Rock shared it on his official Instagram page around 14 hours ago.